World Boxing Super Series: Judging

 In addition to the three judges customary in pro boxing, the World Boxing Super Series will be an additional fourth judge whose scorecard will be used if the main three judges deliver a draw result.
 The fourth judge can also come into play in the event that a tournament fight ends in a no contest or a no-decision and the three official scorecards do not determine a winner.

-In the case of a draw, if two of the now four score the bout in for one boxer and at least one of the other two of the four judges score the bout a draw, the fight will be won by the boxer who won the bout in two scorecards.
 In addition, if a fight remains a draw even after adding the fourth judge's scorecard to those of the three official judges, the series will use a countback method to determine who advances in the tournament.
 The countback is a sudden-death method of scoring using the three official judges' scorecards to determine who advances.
 Beginning with the scorecards for the 12th or last round that occurred, the boxer who won that particular round on at least two of the three scorecards will advance.
 If the bout was scored evenly in the 12th round or the last round that occurred, the advancing boxer will then be determined by who won at least a majority of scorecards in the preceding round.
 If neither boxer won the penultimate round on at least a majority of the three official scorecards, each preceding round's scorecards will be examined until a round where one boxer was declared the winner of that round on a majority of the three official scorecards.

 Seasons and finals

 Awards

-The WBC intends to award the champions its commemorative Diamond title.
+The WBC intends to award the champions its commemorative Muhammad Ali Diamond belt.
 Additionally, the winners will receive the Muhammad Ali Trophy.

 Due to the 'bracket style' nature of the tournament, the winner of each tournament could claim all world titles in the field.
 Oleksandr Usyk, the winner of the 2018 cruiserweight tournament, unified the WBO, IBF, WBC and WBA cruiserweight titles and became the first cruiserweight undisputed champion in over a decade, and the first in the four-belt era.

+eWBSS Legends tournaments

+Due to the COVID-19 pandemic, the World Boxing Super Series decided to launch a special ‘eWBSS Heavyweight Legends’ tournament to provide some much-needed relief and entertainment for fight fans around the world.
+The fights were simulated on EA Sports 'Fight Night Champion' video game and feature 8 of the most recognisable heavyweight’s from history.
+The quarterfinals took place between 23 and 26 March.
+It was later announced Sonny Liston would replace Joe Frazier as Muhammad Ali's semifinalist opponent.
+The semifinals took place on 27 and 28 March.
+The final took place on 29 March.

+A ‘eWBSS Middleweight Legends’ tournament was announced on 29 March 2020.
+The quarterfinals took place between 30 March and 2 April.
+It was later announced Jake LaMotta would replace Marvin Hagler as Sugar Ray Robinson's semifinalist opponent.
+The semifinals took place on 3 and 4 April.
+The final took place on 5 April.